Valley of the Dolls (film)

-Valley of the Dolls is a 1967 American drama film starring Barbara Parkins, Patty Duke, Sharon Tate, Susan Hayward, Paul Burke, and Lee Grant.
-It was directed by Mark Robson, and produced by David Weisbart.
-Based on Jacqueline Susann's 1966 novel Valley of the Dolls, it follows three women struggling to forge careers in the entertainment industry, each of them descending into barbiturate addiction—"dolls" being a slang term for depressant pills or "downers".
+Valley of the Dolls is a 1967 American drama film directed by Mark Robson and produced by David Weisbart, based on Jacqueline Susann's 1966 novel.
+The film stars Barbara Parkins, Patty Duke, and Sharon Tate as three young women who become friends as they struggle to forge careers in the entertainment industry.
+As their careers take different paths, all three descend into barbiturate addiction.
+Susan Hayward, Paul Burke, and Lee Grant co-star.

-Though a box office success, Valley of the Dolls received largely negative reviews from critics upon release.
+Valley of the Dolls was released by 20th Century Fox on December 15, 1967.
+The film was panned by critics, but became a box office success and one of the studio's highest-grossing films.
+In the decades since its release, it has attracted a passionate cult following.

 Plot

 Recent Radcliffe graduate Anne Welles is hired as a secretary at a theatrical agency which represents Helen Lawson, a cutthroat Broadway diva.
 Helen fears newcomer Neely O'Hara will upstage her, so she has Anne's boss pressure Neely to quit their upcoming show.
-Anne sours on show business after seeing Helen's cruelty toward Neely, but her boss's business partner, Lyon Burke, dissuades her from quitting the agency.
+Anne sours on show business after seeing Helen's cruelty toward Neely, but the business partner of her boss, Lyon Burke, dissuades her from quitting the agency.

 Anne and Neely meet Jennifer North, a beautiful chorus girl with limited talent.
-They become fast friends, sharing the bonds of ambition and the tendency to fall in love with the wrong men.
+They quickly become friends, sharing the bonds of ambition and the tendency to fall in love with the wrong men.

 After Lyon lands her an appearance on a telethon, Neely mounts a nightclub act.
 Buoyed by her overnight success, she moves to Hollywood to pursue a lucrative film career.
-Neely soon succumbs to alcoholism and abuse of the "dolls".
-She betrays her husband, Mel Anderson, by having an affair with fashion designer Ted Casablanca.
+Neely soon succumbs to alcoholism and abuse of "dolls".
+She cheats on her husband, Mel Anderson, by having an affair with fashion designer Ted Casablanca.
 After Mel leaves her, Neely divorces him and marries Ted.
 Neely's spiralling drug and alcohol use eventually sabotages her career and ends her second marriage.

-Anne and Lyon start a romance, but Lyon resists Anne's wish to marry.
+Anne and Lyon begin a romance, but Lyon resists Anne's wish to marry.
 When he abruptly leaves for England, Anne is distraught; she is further upset when her mother dies.
 Soon Anne's poise and natural beauty attract the attention of her boss's client, Kevin Gillmore, who hires her to promote his line of cosmetics in television and print ads.
 Kevin falls in love with Anne, but their relationship ends amicably when Anne realizes they are incompatible.